Ethnic Hair Transplant

 Real Patient Before & After Photos

 Here are some of the common traits associated with hair types in different ethnic and racial groups:

-- African Americans tend to have coarser hair that grows in a curved shape.
-The surgeon must take this into consideration when excising hair grafts for the transplant, as it can be difficult to see the curved shape beneath the skin.
-For a natural result, it’s important that the hairline created during the transplant reflects an African American hairline.
+- African Americans tend to have coarser, tightly curled hair that grows in a curved shape.
+Dr. Griffin must take this into consideration when excising hair grafts for the ethnic hair transplant, since it can be difficult to see the curved shape beneath the skin.
+For a natural result, it’s important that the hairline created during the ethnic hair transplant reflects an African American hairline.
 Hair follicles will need to be transferred correctly to avoid the risk of hyperpigmentation.

 - Asians tend to have thick, straight black hair and a lower, wider hairline.
-When placing hair grafts for an ethnic hair transplant, Dr. Griffin must take care to set them at low angles so the hair lays straight and appears natural.
+When placing hair grafts for an ethnic hair transplant, Dr. Griffin must take care to set them at low angles so the hair lies straight and appears natural.

 Real Patient Before & After Photos

 In general, the procedure for performing an ethnic hair transplant is the same procedure used for a Caucasian hair transplant.
 The goal is the same: to create the look of natural, healthy hair growth.
-The main difference for ethnic hair transplants is in how the hair grafts are placed on the scalp after they have been harvested.
+The main difference for ethnic hair transplants is in how the hair grafts are positioned on the scalp after they have been harvested.
 Ethnicity is a factor that should be considered when determining how hair should be placed and which implantation techniques should be used.

 The first step in any hair transplant surgery is to harvest hair grafts from the patient’s donor area.
 Hair may be removed using either the strip method or the Follicular Unit Extraction (FUE) method.
-The strip method involves removing a horizontal strip of hair from the donor site and then extracting individuals units, while FUE removes the units one at a time.
-Dr. Griffin offers an advanced form of FUE known as ARTAS® Robotic Hair Transplant, which utilizes robotic technology to make the harvesting process more efficient and less invasive.
+The strip method for ethnic hair transplants involves removing a horizontal strip of hair from the donor site and then extracting individual units, while FUE removes the units one at a time.
 The type of harvesting technique used will depend upon the patient’s unique hair type.

 After the hair grafts have been obtained, they are surgically implanted in the balding areas of the head.
-Before the surgery begins, the surgeon will plan where and how the grafts should be placed to mimic natural hair growth in the ethnic patient.
-The surgeon will then place each individual graft in the unique, designated pattern.
-The patient is able to return home after the surgery and should follow the post operative instructions given.
+Before the surgery begins, Dr. Griffin will plan where and how the grafts should be placed to mimic natural hair growth in the ethnic patient.
+He will then place each individual graft in the unique, designated pattern.
+The patient is able to return home after the ethnic hair transplant surgery and should follow the post-operative instructions given.